 Asphalt Shingle Weight and Tonnage Planning

-When roofing projects mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—not the standard roofing line.
-This ensures every load is sorted correctly, keeping your site cleanup efficient and simple.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to a general c&d debris service—instead of a standard roofing rate.
+This keeps your job site running smoothly and ensures the waste is processed properly.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition